 I've been listening to Jordan Peterson lately.
 He is highly controversial for many reasons, but I find his philosophy grounded in usable and factual information.
-He has just come out with a book that is the best selling book "12 Rules For Life" in the world since January 2018.
+He has just come out with a book that is the best selling book "12 Rules For Life" in the world, since January 2018.

-Before I write I try, I mean try but fall short some days, to ask, "will the be relevant to someone?"
+Before I write I try, I mean try but fall short some days, to ask, "will this be relevant to someone?"
 If I can answer the question, I write the blog post and cultivate the idea or story.

 As I watched this Youtube video I realized I have complained to you.
 That is not honorable.
 I can certainly complain to my mate or close friends, however, it is inappropriate (no matter how true) to do it here.
 I can do better.

 It is difficult for me to see injustice and not speak about it.
 I am a child.
 I am immature in some areas of my personality.
 I have no excuse, but I do have reasons for this: it is not because I haven't been taught how to handle injustice honorably - I haven't.
 I have not been taught how to create soap dough either and I figured that out.
 I did not find the path to handle injustice.
 I just didn't.
 I didn't find it that interesting or some how didn't care.
 I didn't see it was important to come up with a strategy to deal with a petulant adult doing something so out of balance it caused me pain.

 I was soundly brought up short today, while listening to this podcast.
 I realized I had complained to you.
 That is not who I want to be moving forward.